nosqlgeek/rl-docker/DNSSETUP.md

 ## Using multiple clusters

-Here an example records file when multiple clusters are used.
+Here an example records file when multiple clusters are used:

-> The IP of the DNS server changed in the meantime to 172.17.0.2 whereby the cluster nodes are starting with 172.17.0.3

 ```
 $ttl 38400